basnijholt/numthreads/README.md

 ## :rocket: Quick Start

 After installing `numthreads`, you can easily set the number of threads used by supported libraries via the command line.
-For example, to set the number of threads to 4, run:
+For example, to print the command to set the number of threads to 4, run:

 ```bash
 numthreads 4